an-tet/store-backend/README.md

 ```

 > [!NOTE]
-> if you want to run in another mode you can see the `package.json` file.
+> if you want to run in another mode you can see the `package.json` file in the root of the project.

 ### Postman